sarweiler/spielwerk/README.md

 spielwerk is a sequencer for monome norns + crow (arc optional) providing three independent euclidean rhythms and a CV, that is derived from these rhythms.

-_it's a work in progress, so handle with care._
+_it's a work in progress, so handle with care. there will be a thread in the lines library category when it has reached a releasable state._

 ## norns